 After your AMCAS primary application is received by our MD/PhD admissions committee, you will receive an email regarding how to complete the online supplemental application for our MD/PhD program.
 This supplemental application will allow you to more fully describe your reasons for applying to the School, as well as indicate your specific areas of interest.
 We use this information to select the most appropriate faculty members to meet with you, should you be invited to ISMMS for an interview.

 Please send all admissions materials, with the exception of the supplementary application, to AMCAS.
 All letters of recommendation should be submitted to AMCAS via their letter reception services.
 There is no need to send duplicate copies to our admissions office.

 PhD Training Areas

-You may choose your PhD program from one of eight different multidisciplinary training areas (MTAs) offered by the Graduate School of Biomedical Sciences.
+You may choose your PhD program from one of seven different multidisciplinary training areas (MTAs) offered by the Graduate School of Biomedical Sciences.

 - Biophysics and Systems Pharmacology